Self-determination: United States

 On December 15, 2022, the U.S. House of Representatives voted in favor of the Puerto Rico Status Act.
 The act sought to resolve Puerto Rico's status and its relationship to the United States through a binding plebiscite.

 Since the late 20th century, some states periodically discuss desires to secede from the United States.
 Unilateral secession was ruled unconstitutional by the U.S. Supreme Court in Texas v.
 White (1869).

-Uyghuristan/East Turkestan

 Western Sahara

 There is an active movement based on the self-determination of the Sahrawi people in the Western Saharan region.
 Morocco also claims the entire territory, and maintains control of about two-thirds of the region.

 West Papua

 The self-determination of the West Papuan people has been violently suppressed by the Indonesian Government since the withdrawal of Dutch colonial rule under the Dutch New Guinea in 1962.

 Western Cape

 Since the late 2000s there has been growing calls for the people of the Western Cape province of South Africa to become an independent state.
 South Africa in its current form was created in 1910 after the South Africa Act 1909 was passed in the British parliament.
 The Cape Colony ceased to exist, however many of its unique political and cultural quirks such as the Cape Liberal Tradition nevertheless continued to exist.
 Recent polling has shown that over 46% of Western Cape voters back independence outright.